hpsfoundation/tac/.github/ISSUE_TEMPLATE/new-project-proposal.md

 ### 10. What is the project's solution for issue tracking?

-### 11. Please list all external dependencies and their license

 ### 12. Please describe your release methodology and mechanics

 ### 13. Please describe Software Quality efforts (CI, security, auditing)